testori/starter-academic/content/publication/networks-of-reliable-reputations-and-cooperation-a-review/index.md

 ---
-abstract: |-
-  Reputation has been shown to provide an informal solution to the problem of cooperation in human societies.
+abstract: "Reputation has been shown to provide an informal solution to the problem of cooperation in human societies.
 After reviewing models that connect reputations and cooperation, we address how reputation results from information exchange embedded in a social network that changes endogenously